harterrt/harterrt/content/mozilla/why_experiment.md

 Now it's much clearer what's going on.
-We can clearly see that the treatment branch is doing better than the control branch even though there's plenty of noise and retention is declining overall.
+We can clearly see that the treatment branch is doing better than the control branch.
+We see this even though
+there's plenty of noise and retention is declining overall.
 That's the benefit of having two branches running at once.

 This is even more important for Firefox.